 Types of Rural Local Self Government in India

 Three types of rural local self-governing institutions have been created in India to look after the affairs of rural areas.
 These institutions are the Gram Panchayat, Panchayat Samiti and Zilla Parishad.

-.
+Gram Panchayat is a local government at the level of villages and small towns.
+In fact, the Gram Panchayat is the foundation of the Panchayati System in India.
 A Gram Panchayat is formed in a village, which has a population of 300 or more than 300.
 It can also be formed in a conglomeration of two or more villages.
-Sarpanch or the Chairperson heads a Gram Panchayat.
+‘Sarpanch’ or the Chairperson heads a Gram Panchayat.
 The main function of a Gram Panchayat is to look after the basic amenities of the villages, under the surveillance of the Sarpanch.
 Gram Panchayat earns its income from the taxes levied on various open spaces and various other properties of the villages.

 Panchayat Samiti has taken the place of the former Anchalik Parishad and is the second tier under the new system.
 Every district is divided into a number of blocks, consisting of several neighboring villages.
 For each block, there is one Panchayat Samiti of which the Block Development Officer (BDO) acts as an ex-officio executive officer.
 A Panchayat Samiti is responsible for collecting all the potential plans prepared at the level of Gram Panchayat.
 It then analyses the plans with respect to financial constraints, social welfare and area development in order to generate funds for their execution.